Ty-R/discord-item-catalogue/README.md

 # Testing

-Tests go under the `test/` directory and can be run with `npm run test`.
+Tests go under the `test/` directory and can be run with `npm test`.